hikaya-io/tables/README.md

 #### Start Celery worker

 The Celery library should have been installed with the rest of the python packages you installed earlier.
-You can start celery worker using `celery -A tola  worker -l info`.
+You can start celery worker using `celery -A hikaya  worker -l info`.
 For more information check out its [documentation](http://docs.celeryproject.org/en/latest/django/first-steps-with-django.html#using-celery-with-django).

 #### Start MongoDB